matchavez/si/pages/06.Tech/01.documentation-tools/default.md

 ```
 $ sudo add-apt-repository ppa:webupd8team/atom
 $ sudo apt update
-$ sudo apt install atom
+$ sudo apt install atom -y
-$ sudo apt install pandoc git
 ```

-It's also advantageous but optional to get the package called `markdown-preview-enhanced` to make markdown better in Atom.
+_Depending on the Atom install instructions, you may need to `[Enter]` through to complete the install._ It's also advantageous but optional to get the package called `markdown-preview-enhanced` to make markdown better in Atom.
+Go to Edit > Preferences > Install, search, and install.

-Once installed, for simplicity, ` File > Add Project Folder` and add the path you installed, e.g. Documents for ease of finding all the files.
+Once installed, for simplicity, ` File > Add Project Folder` and add the path you installed, e.g. Documents/sph for ease of finding all the files.

 #### Step 9 - Replace conf.py  contents